-This leads to a digression: subsection~\ref{subsec:LinTrans} shows that an endomorphism of a vector space which has no real eigenvalues determines invariantly a complex structure which commutes with it.
+This leads to a digression: section~\ref{subsec:LinTrans} shows that an endomorphism of a vector space which has no real eigenvalues determines invariantly a complex structure which commutes with it.
 Applied to the endomorphism of the normal bundle, we obtain an almost complex structure on the base manifold of the great circle fibration.
-In subsection~\vref{subsec:Back} I change bases for the differential forms to split forms into complex linear and conjugate linear parts, and find that the Cayley transform of our endomorphism is a complex linear matrix with eigenvalues in the unit disk.
+In subsection~\vref{subsec:Back}, I change bases for the differential forms, splitting forms into complex linear and conjugate linear parts, and find that the Cayley transform of our endomorphism is a complex linear matrix with eigenvalues in the unit disk.
 The structure group of our principal bundle acts on this matrix, moving its spectrum around.
 Section~\vref{subsec:LFT} finds that one can normalize it to have vanishing trace.

-Finally, in section~\vref{subsec:Reduce}, an elementary step enables reduction of the structure group of our original principal bundle to a group $\Gamma_0$.
+In section~\vref{subsec:Reduce}, an elementary step enables reduction of the structure group of our original principal bundle to a group \(\Gamma_0\).
 This group is the same group which appears as structure group for the Hopf fibration.
-But this is exactly the isotropy group of a point of the base manifold in the Hopf fibration, signaling an end to the method of the moving frame, since there can in general be no further reduction, as the Hopf fibration admits no invariant subbundle contained in this one.
+But this is exactly the isotropy group of a point of the base manifold in the Hopf fibration, signalling an end to the method of the moving frame, since there can in general be no further reduction, as the Hopf fibration admits no invariant subbundle contained in this one.